prashankkadam/openspiel/metacontroller/README.md

 ![Figure_1](https://user-images.githubusercontent.com/17771219/83939691-e49e1400-a7ac-11ea-99f0-c588a9309306.png)

-We can see a slight drop in the loss for the Meatacontroller over UCT algorithm.
+We can see a slight drop in the loss for the Metaacontroller over UCT algorithm.
 The prediction accuracy and absolute value predictions show clear improvements in Metacontroller over UCB.
-Note that we should be more concerned about the absolute MCTS value prediction accuracy as our multiarm bandit directly affects this parameter, here, Metacontroller clearly outperforms the UCT algorithm.
+Note that we should be more concerned about the MCTS absolute value prediction accuracy as our multiarm bandit directly affects this parameter, here, Metacontroller clearly outperforms the UCT algorithm.